The time it takes to recover depends on your general health and the specific procedure you had.

 They can also tell you when you'll be able to do strenuous physical activity, such as sport and heavy lifting.
 For many people, this will be around 6 weeks after surgery, but in some cases it may not be for several months.

-Contact your GP or the clinic where you had your operation if you experience:
+Non-urgent advice: Contact your GP or hospital if you experience:

 - a high temperature (fever)